Western Hills Garden—

 What’s Blooming archive

-New arrivals for April 2014: The rhodis and azaleas came early this year.
+New arrivals for April 2015: The rhodis and azaleas came early again this year.
 Of particular note is Marshall’s Azalea occidentalis, ascribed to one of the garden founders.
 The Japanese maples are already leafed out.

 Several dogwoods are blooming, and the dove tree has its first flowers.
-The white and purple wisteria is out and growing up the redwood trees.
+The white wisteria is out and covering the barn.
 Homeria provides a surprise on the upper path.

 Other notables include: anenomies, cestrum, clematis, columbines, biennial echium, tree echium, iris, “Green Goddess” calla lilies, lunarias, peonies, and viburnum.

 Clockwise from top left: Marshall’s azalea, white wisteria, homeria, dogwood